 Attending class means doing more than filling a seat.
 This is YOUR class, and YOU can get out of it what YOU put into it.
 You should have enough respect for yourself (YOUR time is valuable!) that you take every advantage of this opportunity to learn as much of this interesting and very important material as you can.
 Furthermore, you should not be disruptive - don't let your cell phone go off, don't show up late or unprepared, don't snore, etc. You should always respect your peers.
 Attendance Regulations: Roll is taken at the beginning of class each day.
-Starting with the SECOND DAY of class), you will be marked TARDY if you come in during roll but after your name is called, and you will be marked ABSENT if you are not present during roll.
+Starting with the SECOND week of class ), you will be marked TARDY if you come in during roll but after your name is called, and you will be marked ABSENT if you are not present during roll.
 This means that even if you come in "only" 5 minutes late, you'll be marked absent!
 Furthermore, if you leave class early, you will be marked absent.
 Excessive tardiness/absence will result in your grade being lowered - by one letter for every 2 absences!
 DROP POLICY: You should read the College Attendance, Drop and Withdrawal Policies (find them in the Schedule of Classes).
 In this class, if you missed the field trip, are not passing the class and/or are marked absent for one exam or more than 4 classes by the final drop date, I may drop you (unless you have cleared your circumstances with me).
 However, DO NOT expect me to drop you - if you are no longer attending class, you should take the initiative to drop or you may receive a grade of F!
 Remember, these rules are in place to help YOU succeed!
-Below are important drop deadlines for the current semester: Last Day To: Add the Class Drop w/ Refund Drop w/ NO Refund Withdraw and no "W": Jan 16 ls: Jan 10 Jan 10 Jan 31 Cheating: Cheating is not tolerated.
+Below are important drop deadlines for the current semester: Drop w/ Refund Last Day To: Add the Class Drop w/ NO Refund Withdraw and no "W": Sep 9 ls: Sep 7 Sep 7 Nov 2 Cheating: Cheating is not tolerated.
 A student who plagiarizes or cheats in any way shall fail the course, and a letter will be written and placed in the student's file in Student Services.
 Just don't do it!
-Your grade in this course will be determined from Mastery: A = >90%my assessment of your understanding of the Solid: B = 80 - 89%material, based on the total number of points you C = 70 - 79%Basic: Partial: D = 60 - 69%earn as a percentage of the total expected:
+Your grade in this course will be determined from Mastery: A = >90%my assessment of your understanding of the Solid: B = 80 - 89%Basic: C = 70 - 79%material, based on the total number of points you earn as a percentage of the total expected: